 Affordable Augusta, Georgia Christian Drug and Alcohol Treatment Center Alternatives

-In your search for addiction treatment centers near Augusta, Georgia, please take a look at the rehabs we have compiled.
-Our list of single-gender adult drug and addiction treatment center alternatives includes just rehabs that are faith-based.
+In your search for addiction treatment centers near Augusta, Georgia, please look at the rehabs we have compiled.
+Our list of single-gender adult drug and addiction treatment center alternatives includes faith-based rehabs.
 These programs are affordable and highly effective in outcome, with a history of the highest addiction recovery rates in the rehab industry.
 They offer dual-diagnosis treatment and life skills vocational therapy.

-A drug or alcohol rehab can definitely be life-changing.
-But sometimes the understanding of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.
-That’s why it would be helpful to talk to a center, to dispel the urban legends about substance abuse rehabs that can be found in or around Augusta, GA, and other Georgia locations.
+A drug or alcohol rehab can be life-changing.
+But sometimes, the understanding of what “rehab” is all about can be distorted by movie plots and celebrity rehab stories.
+That’s why it would be helpful to talk to a center to dispel the urban legends about substance abuse rehabs found in or around Augusta, GA, and other Georgia locations.

 Here are Some of the Myths: Drug and Alcohol Rehabilitation Programs are “One Size Fits All”